 Financially, and probably emotionally, cut-off by a clearly homophobic father, Leonard Horowitz arrived in Miami from New York in 1976 to live with his mum.
 This wasn’t the trip to Miami, for the young creative, but it was the first time he intended to stay.
 There Horowitz met his partner in pastel-painted crime, Barbara Capitman.
 They bonded over a mutual appreciation of Art Deco architecture and formed the Miami Design Preservation League (MDLPL), working to get South Beach’s distinctive Streamline Moderne architecture (a pared-back subset of art deco), secured on the National Registry of Historic Places.
 Thanks to them, Miami has the USA’s largest concentration of Art Deco architecture, featuring over 900 historic buildings.

 Art deco flashback

 South Beach art deco eventually left the favour of the rich and famous.
 By the early 1970s, the area was dominated by senior citizens and criminals., while the architecture was crumbling and defaced by vandals.
 That was around the time Barbara Capitman and Leonard Horowitz landed in South Beach and began to change everything.
-The pair fought demolition and advocated for preservation of the historic architecture.
+The pair fought the demolition and advocated for the preservation of historic architecture.

 Dreaming in colour